 - Top Tips on Claiming MIB Compensation

-- MIB Claims With A No Win No Fee Solicitor
+- How Much Can You Claim Through The Motor Insurers’ Bureau With A No Win No Fee Solicitor?

 - More Information And Advice

 While using the roads, all road users owe each other a duty of care to operate the roads in a way that prevents harm to themselves and others.
 To uphold this duty, road users must adhere to the Road Traffic Act 1988 and any relevant rules and regulations found in the Highway Code.
 If you are injured because of a breach of this duty, you could be eligible for road traffic accident compensation.

 You may wonder how you could claim if the other driver was uninsured or untraceable.
 If this is the case, you could make your claim via the Motor Insurers’ Bureau (MIB) which helps compensate those who have been involved in an accident with an uninsured or untraceable driver.

 However, all MIB claims must meet the eligibility criteria.
 This means that in order to make a personal injury claim for a car accident, you must prove that:

 - The other driver owed you a duty of care.

 - As a result of this breach, you suffered injuries.

 If you would like to discuss MIB payout examples and the eligibility requirements to claim, speak with an advisor from our team.

 If you’ve been injured in a hit-and-run accident by an untraceable driver, then you may be eligible to claim compensation through the Motor Insurers’ Bureau.
 When a driver who hurt you in a hit-and-run incident cannot be identified, they will be considered untraced, and because of this, you cannot claim against them.
 The MIB can help here, and can provide compensation to those injured by untraceable or uninsured drivers.